|

 defenses to protect herself from the guilt of feeling resentment toward

 her child.
-And so, later that night, she might feel the compulsive need to
+Then, later that night, she might feel the compulsive need to

 spend hours rearranging the clothes in her closet according to the most elaborate